-One of the positive surprises for me this past year has been the fact that I now find myself in a sales team relationship.
-I knew, of course, when signing up with Benjamins Realty that I would be part of a small close-knit group of Real Estate professionals.
-Even so, I fully expected that my career would remain (for the time being at least) largely a solo affair.
-I would continue to do many of the things I have always done on my own - make phone calls, follow up on leads, develop and tweak marketing campaigns, show and view homes, conduct open houses, answer questions, draft and negotiate agreements, solve problems, etc..
+One of the positive surprises for me in life has been the sales team relationship that I am involved in.
+I knew when signing up with an independent real estate company that I would be part of a small close-knit group of Real Estate professionals.
+Even so, I fully expected at the time that my career would remain largely a solo affair.
+I would continue to do the things that all top real estate sales professionals do on a regular basis - I would make phone calls, follow up on leads, develop and tweak marketing campaigns, show and view homes, conduct open houses, answer questions, draft and negotiate agreements, solve problems, etc..
 And all of this with an eye to properly servicing the needs of clients and customers.
-My plan was to grow and develop my new business gradually and solidify my reputation in a systematic fashion to the point where it would be only natural to expand by bringing in a partner.
+My plan was to grow and develop my business gradually and solidify my reputation in a systematic fashion to the point where it would be only natural to expand by bringing in a partner.
 I have known and experienced the value of partnerships throughout my business career, and fully expected that another partnership would naturally emerge again in this realm of licensed Real Estate.
-What I did not expect was that it would happen so soon.
+What I did not expect was that it would happen as it did.

-Devin Hulett and I met a little less than a year ago.
-We were each working toward licensing requirements as Real Estate Sales Professionals, and we happened to sit next to each other in a class at the KW Association of Realtors.
+Devin Hulett and I met in 2014.
+We were each working on licensing requirements as Real Estate Sales Professionals, and we happened to sit next to each other in a class at KWAR, the Kitchener Waterloo Association of Realtors.
 What impressed me almost immediately about Devin, was that he is imbued with a strong sense of self, of his own aptitude and ability.
 This sense of ability became all the more clear to me when he made it known that he is burdened by a significant dis-ability.
 You see, Devin is partially blind.
-He has a genetically predisposed disease of the eyes that is unrelentingly, bit by bit, persistently over time robbing him of his ability to see.
-I'm amazed, even now, when I think of this, because Devin hasn't allowed this progression in lack of sight to define him.
+He has a genetically predisposed disease of the eyes that is unrelentingly.
+Bit by bit, persistently over time it is robbing him of his ability to see.
+I'm amazed, even now, when I think of this, because Devin hasn't allowed the progression of this disease to define him.
 He continues to look directly at people when talking with them, to smile, to radiate joy, to embrace the fullness of life.
-And he does what he can, as best he can, to work around this limitation, to get on with the business of living each day in the same way we all do – working, playing, earning a living, spending time with family, etc..
+And he does what he can, as best he can, to work around his limitation, to get on with the business of living each day in the same way we all do – working, playing, earning a living, spending time with family, etc..

-Now I'm quite sure there will always be people who will wonder what Devin is doing selling Real Estate.
-They will ask, how can he do his job properly when he can't even see?
-And undoubtedly there will also be some who will decide to avoid using his services because of that.
-By the same token, I'm sure there will be those too who will wonder why I have decided to partner with Devin when he has this obvious limitation.
+Now it may be that some people will wonder what Devin is doing selling Real Estate.
+They may ask, how can he do his job properly when he has this visual impairment?
+And perhaps there may even be some who will decide to avoid using his services because of that.
+I hope not.
+But it is a possibility.
+By the same token, there may be those who wonder why I have decided to partner with Devin when he has this obvious limitation.
 That's okay.
-Questions about things that are unusual are to be expected, and in some ways also healthy.
-I know that Devin and I have both asked some of these questions ourselves.
-Indeed, we've asked them of each other.
-What keeps us on track however is the knowledge and the idea that we are all limited in some way.
-Devin's limitation might be obvious, but that's not to say I don't have mine too.
-None of us is perfect.
+The thing that we should all remind ourselves of however is that none of us is perfect.
+Devin's limitation might be obvious, but that's not to say you and I don't have ours too.
 All of us come at life with a combination of strengths and weaknesses.
-What makes for a successful partnership however is that we focus not on our weaknesses, but on our strengths; that we build each other up, and allow each other to soar on the wings of those abilities with which we've been endowed.
+What makes for a successful life however is that we focus not on our weaknesses, but on our strengths; that we build each other up, and allow each other to soar on the wings of those abilities with which we've been endowed.

-I'm excited about our partnership; not only for ourselves, but also for those clients and customers with whom we have the privilege of working.
-I am sure that together we will do at least as good a job as either one of us could do ourselves.
-And in some ways we'll do even a better job.
+I am excited about our partnership; not only for ourselves, but also for those clients and customers with whom we have the privilege of working.
+I know that together we have done at least as good a job as either one of us could do ourselves.
+And in some ways we are doing even a better job.

-If you would like to meet Devin or myself to discuss the pricing and selling of your home or property, the buying or leasing of Real Estate, the most recent market trends in your neighbourhood and area, mortgage financing, taxes, rights of ownership, legislative issues, or any of the other many considerations that define real estate transactions, please give us a call or send us an email.
-Devin can be reached at (519) 404-3773 or email Devin.Hulett@BenjaminsRealty.com .
-I can be reached at (519) 496-5607 or email John.Zwart@BenjaminsRealty.com .
-We both welcome the opportunity to utilize our skills, efforts, and expertise on your behalf.
+If you would like to meet Devin or myself, or anyone else on our team, to discuss the pricing and selling of your home or property, the buying or leasing of Real Estate, the most recent market trends in your neighbourhood and area, mortgage financing, taxes, rights of ownership, legislative issues, or any of the other many considerations that define real estate transactions, please give us a call or send us an email.
+We can be reached at 1-800-258-2059 or by email at firstname.lastname@example.org .
+We at Home and Property Real Estate welcome the opportunity to utilize our skills, efforts, and expertise on your behalf.

 Several years ago I heard some sage advice from one of my uncles at a family reunion.
 We were celebrating a milestone event for the Zwart clan in Canada.
 It was the summer time, and we were gathered together at a small campground and park.
 The weather was beautiful.
 We had just had our fill of grilled hamburgers and sausages washed down with cold drinks, topped off with cherry cheese cake and apple pie.
 To say we ate too much that afternoon is an understatement.
 And yet it felt good for us to be together as family.
 Good to celebrate who we were as uncles and aunts, husbands and wives, boyfriends and girlfriends, cousins and children and grandchildren – an extended family brought together by the decision of my grandparents decades earlier to immigrate from the Netherlands to Canada.